Roderic West

-(Thomas) Roderic West is an Irish Anglican priest: he is the current Archdeacon of Dromore.
+(Thomas) Roderic West is a retired Irish Anglican Minister: he was Archdeacon of Dromore prior to retiring.

 Roderic was born in 1955, educated at Trinity College, Dublin and ordained in 1987.
 He first post was a curacy at Dromore Cathedral.
-After this he was the incumbent at Carrowdore then Moira.
-He has been Archdeacon of Dromore since 2011.
+After this he was the incumbent at Carrowdore, Moira and Banbridge.
+He was Archdeacon of Dromore from 2011 to retirement in 2023.